farbod-s/Clean-Code/README.md

 > A consistent lexicon is a great boon to the programmers who must use your code.

 ### Don't Pun
+Avoid using the same word for two purposes.
+Using the same term for two different ideas is essentially a pun.

+Let's say we have many classes where `add` will create a new value by adding or concatenating two existing values.
+Now let's say we are writing a new class that has amethod that puts its single parameter into a collection, so we should use a name like `insert` or `append` instead.
+To call the new method `add` would be a pun.

 ### Use Solution Domain Names